exasol/cloud-storage-extension/docs/kinesis/design.md

 This section introduces the building blocks of the software.
 Together those building blocks make up the big picture of the software structure.

-## UDF functions
+## UDF Functions

-Kinesis Connector uses a set of UDF to import the data.
+Kinesis Connector uses a set of UDFs to import the data.

 ### `KINESIS_METADATA`